 The Taranaki Basin is one of 17 sedimentary basins that surround New Zealand, and there is potential that some of these basins may have oil and gas deposits like those found in Taranaki.

-By international standards, New Zealand remains underexplored but there is genuine international interest in New Zealand’s potential.
+By international standards, New Zealand remains under-explored but there has been genuine international interest in New Zealand’s potential.

-Each year the Government allocates petroleum exploration permits to explore New Zealand’s basins in an annual tender process called a Block Offer.
-Areas are selected for inclusion in the Block Offer based on their prospectivity and commercial interest, and following consultation with iwi and local government.
+Up until 2018 the Government allocated petroleum exploration permits to explore New Zealand’s basins in an annual tender process called a Block Offer.
+Areas were selected for inclusion in the Block Offer based on their prospectivity and commercial interest, and following consultation with iwi and local government.

 Economic analysis shows the discovery of a near off-shore South Island field could mean more than $3 billion of investment, creating 270 new jobs.

 A far-shore field could lead to $6.5 billion of investment.
 A major offshore gas field could mean a massive $19.3 billion of development spending.*

 There would be significant increases in royalties and taxes paid to Government, considerable export income, and increased employment and economic activity in regions close to any new field.